 You may have guessed by the fact that I have a craft corner that I’m also the type of person who saves scraps of tickets and hand-written receipts to cut up later and turn into a scrapbook.
 Well, in theory.
 The giant box of tickets and brochures sitting in my closet waiting for me to dig through it may say otherwise, though.
 Scrapbooking is a fantastic way to re-live and preserve your travel memories – they’re much more fun to look through and share with friends than, say, the 13 brochures you picked up from every museum you visited.

-Make your crafty friend’s day by buying them a beautiful travel scrapbook that is just BEGGING to be filled with memories, like this one or this one!
-If you really want to be THE BEST, get them some travel themed scrapbooking supplies to go along with it (you guys I want this so bad omg) like passport stamp stickers or themed scrapbooking kits like this one for Mexico or this one for France (which sadly does not have a BMW that I can stick inside of a castle to represent our doomed road trip).
+If you really want to be THE BEST, get them some travel themed scrapbooking supplies to go along with it (you guys I want this so bad omg) like themed scrapbooking kits.
+Michael’s currently has a ton of adorable travel scrapbooking supplies, like this kit or these stickers.
+They even have destination specific stuff, like this San Francisco sticker set!
 Your crafty friend will love you forever.
 And in case I’m not hinting hard enough, DEAR MY FRIENDS: PLEASE BUY THIS FOR ME THANK YOU

 There is nothing that screams “I am a person who loves to travel” more than owning a globe.
 Back in the day, entire rooms were built around massive, wooden-mounted globes.
 Today, you’re lucky if you find one from the 80’s at a yard sale or thrift store.
 Trust me, I look every time.